Invisible waveguides on metal plates for plasmonic analogues of electromagnetic wormholes: Homogenization approach for a broadband multilayered plasmonic analogue to electromagnetic wormhole

 In order to simplify the design of the wormhole, we proceed in a way similar to what was done to obtain a reduced set of material parameters for cylindrical cloaks in \cite{naturecloak}.
-Using the transformational plasmonics tools, we obtain (see online Supplementary Information):
+Using the transformational plasmonics tools, we obtain:

 where $f(r,u)=\frac{(b-a)R+b(r-a) \sin u} {(b-a)(R+r \sin u)}$, which leads us to the set of reduced parameters